UNITED STATES

 Credit Agreement

-PFGC, Inc. (“PFGC”), a wholly-owned subsidiary of the Company, and Performance Food Group, Inc., a wholly-owned subsidiary of PFGC, are parties to the Fifth Amended and Restated Credit Agreement dated September 17, 2021, as amended by the First Amendment to the Fifth Amended and Restated Credit Agreement, dated April 17, 2023 (as amended, the “ABL Facility”), with Wells Fargo Bank, National Association, as Administrative Agent and Collateral Agent, and the other lenders party thereto.
-The ABL Facility has an aggregate principal amount available of $
+PFGC, Inc. (“PFGC”), a wholly-owned subsidiary of the Company, and Performance Food Group, Inc., a wholly-owned subsidiary of PFGC, were parties to the Fifth Amended and Restated Credit Agreement dated September 17, 2021, as amended by the First Amendment to the Fifth Amended and Restated Credit Agreement, dated April 17, 2023 (as amended, the “Prior Credit Agreement”).
+The Prior Credit Agreement had an aggregate principal amount available of $

 Performance Food Group, Inc. is the lead borrower under the ABL Facility, which is jointly and severally guaranteed by, and secured by the majority of the assets of, PFGC and all material domestic direct and indirect wholly-owned subsidiaries of PFGC (other than the captive insurance subsidiary and other excluded subsidiaries).
-Availability for loans and letters of credit under the ABL Facility is governed by a borrowing base, determined by the application of specified advance rates against eligible assets, including trade accounts receivable, inventory, owned real properties, and owned transportation equipment.
-The borrowing base is reduced quarterly by a cumulative fraction of the real properties and transportation equipment values.
-Advances on accounts receivable and inventory are subject to change based on periodic commercial finance examinations and appraisals, and the real property and
+Availability for loans and letters of credit under the ABL Facility is governed by a borrowing base, determined by the application of specified advance rates against eligible assets, including trade accounts receivable, inventory, owned real property, and owned transportation equipment.
+The borrowing base is reduced quarterly by a cumulative fraction of the real property and transportation equipment values.
+Advances on accounts receivable and inventory are subject to change based on periodic commercial finance examinations and appraisals, and the real property and transportation equipment values included in the borrowing base are subject to change based on periodic appraisals.
+Audits and appraisals are conducted at the direction of the administrative agent for the benefit and on behalf of all lenders.

 Borrowings under the ABL Facility bear interest, at Performance Food Group, Inc.’s option, at